 (ii) if so, giving the date of the complaint and details of its nature and how it was dealt with.

-[(c) deleted]

 (7) Certificates for the purposes of subrule (6)(a) and (b) must have been given by the regulatory authority not more than 4 months before the notice is given to the Board.